Objectives and Outcomes

 Within 5-10 years after graduating our students will be able to:

-- Adapt to the rapidly changing scientific and technological landscape, and drive the development of future technologies.
+Adapt to the rapidly changing scientific and technological landscape, recognize the implications of their work, and drive the development of future technologies.

-- Contribute substantively to science, technology, the environment, and society.
+Contribute substantively, as leaders, to science, technology, the environment, and society.

 All Materials Science and Engineering graduates should have: